RattleSN4K3/UT3-Snippet-Mutator-Ammos-AddNew/README.md

 - Place `XAmmoAddFactory` at any locations you like
   `Actor` > `NavigationPoint` > `PickupFactory` > `UTPickupFactory` > `UTItemPickupFactory` > `UTAmmoPickupFactory` > `XAmmoAddFactory`
 - Open the properties window _Actor Properties_ of that placed ammo pickup (Hotkey: F4) and choose an ammo pickup type with **AmmoClass** under the section named `XAmmoAddFactory`
-- Use the **_XMutatorAmmoAdd Saver_** button at the left toolbar to save locations into a map profile of the current opened map
+- Use the **_XMutatorAmmoAdd Saver_** button at the left toolbar to save locations into a map profile of the currently opened map
 - If you need to edit the locations, you can use the **_XMutatorAmmoAdd Loader_** button to load the locations from the map profile of the current map

 As a note, you can use the advanced menu for each button (rightclick on the button) where you are able to save the profile under a different name.
 Keep in mind, the mutator in the game only loads the map profile with the exact given name.